ibexa/documentation-developer/docs/content_management/workflow/workflow.md

 ### Validate form before workflow transition

-By default, sending content to the next stage of the workflow does not validate the form in UI, so with the publish action, the form is not verified for errors in UI.
+By default, sending content to the next stage of the workflow does not validate the form in UI, so with the publish action, the form isn't verified for errors in UI.
 However, during the publish action, the sent form is validated in the service.

 Therefore, if there are any errors in the form, you return to the edit page but errors aren't triggered,